-- Dividend and interest revenue
+Dividend and interest revenue

-- Dividend revenue from investments is recognized when the shareholder's right to receive payment is established.
+- Dividend revenue from investments is recognized when the shareholder's right to receive payment is established. - Murabaha revenue is earned on a time basis and basing on the original amount and the effective current murabaha rate.

-- Basic earnings per share
+Basic earnings per share